Regina Opera introduces

 sample supertitle

-Blank slides have been inserted at appropriate points where there is no singing, or where vocal lines are repeated.
-Standard cuts are used.
-If you want to open any cuts, we can modify the supertitles for an additional fee.
+Blank slides have been inserted at appropriate points where there is no singing, or where vocal passages are repeated.

-You may, of course, customize the PowerPoint file to meet your needs, but you must obtain our permission in writing before making significant changes to the translation itself, which is copyrighted by Linda Cantoni.
+You may, of course, customize the PowerPoint file to meet your needs (e.g., if you want to open any cuts or make additional ones, change the font or layout, or make minor word changes), but you must obtain our permission in writing before making significant changes to the translation itself, on which Linda Cantoni holds the copyright.
+You must also return the score to us in its original condition, with all original cues intact and your own notes or cues erased.

 We have supertitles for the following operas: